 The standard is around Grade 4 to Grade 6 with some who are much better.
 You can not rely on treble players being able to play up the octave, although a few will (and enjoy doing so).
 The great basses will play down when required, but really appreciate having their own parts whenever possible.
 All players are very experienced at sight reading and so can get through quite a few pieces with good outcomes during a playing session.

 Here are a few notes if you would welcome some programming guidance.
-However, we do love the variety different conductors bring to the group and so we are happy to follow your lead:
+Also see ‘Purpose’ above.
+We do love the variety different conductors bring to the group and so we are happy to follow your lead:

 - It is worth having a short warm-up piece to get things going and allow for late-comers.
 See note on playing by ear above.